GozerProject/gozer/README.md

 ### Start From IDE

-* Launch the main of org.gozer.GozerServer
+* Launch the main of GozerServer

 ### How to use